CaviesLabs/hamster-chain/README.md

 ### Step 3: Import signer account to signer node

-Prepare a `private_key.txt` with plain-text private key of `SINGER_ADDRESS`.
+Prepare a `private_key.txt` with plain-text private key of `SIGNER_ADDRESS`.

-Also prepare a `password.txt` with plain-text password when you intend to secure the address once it's imported to the signer node.
+Also prepare a `password.txt` with plain-text password when you intend to secure the address once it's imported to the signer node, also fill `SIGNER_PASSWORD_PATH` with the `password.txt` file path.

 Then run the command: